prescottbreeden/react-with-functional-patterns/README.md

 # Building Forms in React with Functional Programming Patterns

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repo is a collection of approaches to compose forms in React without duplicating code.

 ## Available Scripts
 In the project directory, you can run: